Laura Jane Suisted: Trip to England and Scandinavia

-In 1893, Suisted traveled alone to England and Scandinavia.
+In 1893, Suisted travelled alone to England and Scandinavia.
 When friends expressed concern at her travelling alone (at a time when few women did), she replied 'That depends on the lady'.
 While in England, she attended the opening of the Imperial Institute and viewed the House of Lords.
 In Scandinavia, she visited Otto Nordenskjöld, the Arctic explorer.

 While away, she wrote about her travels and these were published in the New Zealand newspapers.
 She also published a book, From New Zealand to Norway, upon her return.

 Death

 Suisted died in Westport on 7 September 1903, and she was buried in the Orowaiti Old Cemetery.
 Her husband remarried in 1904, and died in 1910.